kissmetrics/km-support/_posts/2013-02-01-stop-events.md

 These events can come from several sources.

+* If the events are ones our JavaScript Library is [automatically triggering][js-settings], you can turn them off at [https://www.kissmetrics.com/product.js_settings]().
 * If you have API calls on your site, server, or app that generate these events, remove those lines of code.
 * If you have an [integration][integration] sending us these events, refer to the documentation to prevent those from sending to us.

 [event-lib]: /tools/event-library
 [integration]: /integrations
+[js-settings]: /apis/javascript/javascript-settings
 [delete-event]: https://s3.amazonaws.com/kissmetrics-support-files/assets/how-tos/stop-events/delete-event.png